EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 ```
 sudo ldconfig
 ```
 That’s it!
 Now Protobuf is installed on the Pi.
-Very it’s installed correctly by issuing the command below and making sure it puts out the default help text.
+Verify it’s installed correctly by issuing the command below and making sure it puts out the default help text.
 ```
 protoc
 ```